Noctis (video game): Noctis IV, NICE

 Noctis was originally written for MS-DOS and uses a fixed display resolution of 320 x 200, and an upper limit imposed on the walking distance from a planetary landing site (this restriction does not necessarily limit the player's ability to traverse the planet, as players may freely take off and land elsewhere to continue their exploration).
 These limitations do not apply to the Feltyrion galaxy itself.

 The current version of the game is called Noctis IV.
 In the release of Noctis IV, Ghignola included a facility to have planet names and notes sent back to him and then compiled into the GUIDE.
-Players could then share their findings with others, and a community of explorers soon developed, utilizing the Noctis forums as the primary method of communication.
+After that, players could discuss their discoveries with others, and a group of explorers quickly emerged, relying primarily on the Noctis forums for contact.
 This community often vied for a wide range of notable discoveries, such as the planetary system with the most planets or the biggest tree in the Noctis universe.

 The source code for Noctis IV was released to the public in 2003 under the WTOF Public License, which has led to the creation of a fan-made "mod" to the game called Noctis IV CE (commonly abbreviated NICE).
 NICE includes bug fixes and additional features which increase the playability compared to Noctis IV.
 The terrain generation code has also been altered in the NICE version - this renders many remarks made in the GUIDE for Noctis IV largely invalid when used in NICE.

+Linoleum

+Linoleum was a low-level programming language created for work on Noctis V by Alessandro Ghignola.
+It was similar to programming languages like Python.
+It has been discontinued by its creator.

+Alessandro shared his thoughts on Linoleum with the retro game site timeextension.com: "[It was] perfectly fine for me, but honestly not that great anyway.
+In the end, after four versions, I stopped updating it since there were so many better alternatives out there, such as Python.
+I thought, why bother?"